Mark-MDO47/ArduinoClass/02_PersistenceOfVision/README.md

 ![alt text](https://protosupplies.com/wp-content/uploads/2020/09/WS2812-RGB-8-LED-Stick-Module-In-Operation.jpg "protosupplies.com picture of RGB 8 LED Stick Module in operation")

-Note: the WS in WS2811 and WS2812B stands for Worldsemi.
+Note: the WS in WS2812B stands for Worldsemi.
 Search this page for WS2812B and see the chip that implements all the magic in this project.
 - http://www.world-semi.com/
 - http://www.world-semi.com/ws2812-family/